 IMPORTANT COURTHOUSE INFORMATION REGARDING COVID-19

 Anyone who is sick or who has had close contact with a person diagnosed with or exhibiting symptoms of COVID-19 is ordered to remain home and attend their hearing remotely through phone and/or video.
-Superior Court and the Facilities Management Division of Skagit County are undertaking daily applications of disinfectant throughout the courthouse during the day and each evening.
-Additionally hand sanitizer dispensers are located at various locations throughout the courthouse.
+Additional requirements for people who have had a positive test or exposure to COVID-19 within the past ten days are detailed in the current administrative order.
+See the COVID-19 Screening and Illness Flowchart here regarding courtroom attendance and masking.

 TO ATTORNEYS AND LITIGANTS

-Other than limited criminal and juvenile offender hearings, all court appearances will take place over the phone and/or video.
+Other than limited criminal and juvenile offender hearings, all court appearances will take place over the video and/or phone.
 Please refer to the Daily Calendar for information on how to access your hearing.
 The Clerk’s Office has established emergency procedures for filing documents for your court hearings that can be found here.
-Additional information about attending hearings telephonically or through video are available on the column to the right of this notice.
+Additional information about attending hearings through video or over the phone available on the column to the right of this notice.
 Please see our most current emergency order (available at the top of this website) for the most updated information on court procedures.